Apoc70/RemovePrivateFlag/README.md

 ## Note

 This is the beta branch.
-Build can failing or buildes executables con contain errors.
+Build can failing or build executables can contain errors.

 Use at your own risk.